Skip to main content

 Here are answers to some questions that we get asked the most.
 If your question isn’t among these, please shoot us an email using the Contact Us page or give us a call at (865) 609-4030.

-2. An equine is a horse or other member of the horse family, including ponies, miniature horses, donkeys, mules, and hinnies.
+2. An equine is a member of the horse family.
+Equines include horses, ponies, miniature horses, donkeys, mules, and hinnies.

 3. In the state of Tennessee, equine are defined as livestock so a report must be made through the state agriculture department.
 Please visit our 'How to Report Abuse or Neglect' page for more information.